 The demand for speech and linguistic therapy has been trending upward as public school systems are now more than ever making SLP services available to students, as strides are being made to identify and diagnose disorders early, and as a greater number of elderly stroke survivors undergo therapy, among other factors.

-Speech-language pathologists (SLPs) have landed, once again, on the U.S. News & World Report’s 100 Best Jobs list, holding down the #8 spot for 2020, and for good reason.
-A strong demand for SLPs has driven salaries up and unemployment down (just 0.8% as of 2020), and everyone from young children to seniors are benefitting from the services they provide related to speech, language, and swallowing disorders.
+Speech-language pathologists (SLPs) have landed, once again, on the U.S. News & World Report’s 100 Best Jobs list, holding down the #9 spot for 2025, and for good reason.
+A strong demand for SLPs has driven salaries up and unemployment down, and everyone from young children to seniors are benefiting from the services they provide related to speech, language, and swallowing disorders.

 - Emerson College - Master's in Speech-Language Pathology online - Prepare to become an SLP in as few as 20 months.
 No GRE required.
 Scholarships available.